marick/nh/prototypes/p003_test_first/JARGON.md

 *pulse* downstream if the value changes.

 As clusters throb, they count down to to their death, when they exit.
-(Perhaps later to be reborn.)
+(Perhaps later to be reborn/reactivated.)
 However, incoming pulses can increase a cluster's strength or *lifespan*, so some might never end up exiting.

+#### Delay

+A delay contains a duration and a *pulse*.
+After the duration, the timer sends the pulse to the cluster that requested the delay.

 #### Downstream

-A cluster sends *pulses* to other clusters.
-They are its "downstream".

-#### Edges

-Typically a cluster will receive a pulse from one cluster, run a calculation, and send the result *downstream*.
-However, some clusters receive an *affordance* from the *Affordance Land* or send pulses into it.
-(That latter is shorthand for metaphorically activating motor neural clusters that act on the world.
+Any *cluster* is a node in a *network* of clusters.
+Any cluster has a series of outgoing edges.
+Think of them as axons that connect to other clusters.
+The "downstream" of a cluster is the transitive closure of all the out-edges.

+When a cluster finishes a computation, it sends *pulses* downstream.
+(It may also send *actions* into affordance-land or *delays* into the global timer, but they are not considered part of its downstream.
+You can think a *perception edge's* downstream as extending to include terminal *action edges*.

+Note that clusters can have different types.
+For example, a cluster might produce both an ordinary ("default") cluster and a "suppress" cluster.
+The two clusters will be routed to different recipient clusters.

 #### Focus